Last update: 19/01/2024

 Santander has once again been recognized the world’s most valuable Spanish brand in the Brand Finance Global 500 ranking for 2024.
 This adds to our inclusion in Interbrand’s Best Global Brands ranking for 2023, which lists us as one of the 100 most valuable brands on the planet.

-A company’s brand is more than an image that identifies the organisation – it also represents its values and corporate culture.
-It is an intangible asset that fosters feelings of belonging, trust and identity for people that are connected to the company, (such as employees, customers, shareholders and investors, and the wider community).
-Therefore, as well as differentiating one company from another, a brand generates value and is a strategic asset that goes beyond what is tangible.
+A company’s brand is more than an image that identifies it.
+Brand also represents a company's values and culture.
+It’s an intangible asset that promotes a sense of belonging, trust and identity among employees, customers, shareholders and investors, as well as the wider community.
+In addition to distinguishing one company from another, a brand generates value and is a strategic asset that goes beyond tangibility.

-If when you see the logo of a restaurant, drink, football team or a bank evokes memories or feelings that means the company has created a link with you.
-The intention they have is that when you see their brand, you don't just think about their products and services, but rather about certain attributes and values (prompting feelings as innovation, transparency or engagement) or, other examples, such as conveying their social or environmental responsibility.
+If the logo of a restaurant, drink, football team or a bank evokes memories or feelings, the organization has tapped into your imagination and forged a link with you.
+Companies’ intention is for you to recognize their brand beyond products and services to consider certain attributes and values such as innovation, transparency, engagement, social and environmental responsibility, and others.

-Brands, like companies, evolve and adapt in line with new situations and needs posed by changing times.
-Defining and developing a brand is complicated.
-Treating it like a strategic asset requires commitment from senior management - and the whole company.
-To keep it relevant requires continuous investment in its development and activation by specialised teams.
-That is the only way to build a robust brand that boosts the value of your products and services, attracts and retains talent, facilitates internationalisation and acts as a safeguard in times of crisis.
+Like companies, brands evolve and adapt to new needs and situations as times goes by.
+Creating and developing a brand is no walk in the park.
+It needs senior management and the whole company to treat it as a strategic asset.
+What's more, keeping it relevant requires continuous investment in brand development and activation by specialist teams.
+It’s the only way to build a solid brand that boosts the value of products and services, helps attract and retain talent, drives internationalization and acts as a safeguard in times of crisis.